OUR ENVIRONMENTAL AND SOCIAL IMPACT

 As an avid conservationist with a passion for African wildlife, it makes perfect sense to give back to the very beings that inspired our founder, Shikha, on her jewellery journey.
 (More on her story and experience raising animal orphans here).

 However, wildlife conservation is challenging and we believe that initiatives need to operate at grassroots level and involve local communities to be successful.
 We carefully vet the projects we choose to support to ensure that the funds we donate are channelled directly to the cause.

-We donate 5% profits from sales of our Simply Zuri collection to support the Mara Lion Project, which is run by the Asilia Charitable Foundation.
-Working with communities, the project has “science driving conservation” at its heart.
-Its main aim is to sustainably conserve lions throughout the Greater Mara ecosystem by determining their current status, identifying the major threats that could be causing declines in the current lion population and mitigating them wherever possible.
-To find out more, visit http://asiliagiving.org/project/mara-lion-project-greater-mara/.
+We donate 5% profits from sales of our Simply Zuri collection to support the Mara Predator Conservation Programme, an initiative by the Kenya Wildlife Trust.
+The programme has science, conservation and community engagement at its core.
+Its main aim is to sustainably conserve lions and cheetahs throughout the Greater Mara ecosystem by working with local communities to determine their current status, identifying major threats that could be causing declines in current populations and mitigating them where possible.
+To find out more, visit marapredatorconservation.org.